 Axtel is the largest neutral infrastructure provider in the country and has the second largest fiber optic network in Mexico by a wide margin.
 Its metropolitan fiber network offers a unique proposal in the market due to its wide coverage and high capillarity, especially in dense areas (for example, Mexico City, Monterrey and Guadalajara).
-Its robust network has diverse and redundant routes that provide very high reliability, making it well positioned to address the high-growth opportunities in fiber-to-the-tower used by mobile networks and fiber-to-data centers.
-In addition, it has an experienced workforce, with more than 400 field engineers.
+Its robust network has diversified and redundant routes that provide high reliability, making it well positioned to address the high-growth opportunities in fiber-to-the-tower used by mobile networks and fiber-to-data centers.
+In addition, it has a specialized workforce, with more than 400 field engineers.

 Additionally, Axtel will continue investing to expand its network to capture the growing demand for connectivity by these segments.
+The expected investments in the deployment of new generation 5G mobile networks and the construction of new data centers in Mexico represent attractive opportunities for fiber-to-the-tower and fiber-to-the-datacenter services.